Weng-lab-NIH/USCMD/readme.md

 (9) Score Mutations for single cells takes in these TSV files and scores the mutations based on multiple quality control metrics and outputs these scores as a CSV file.

 (10) Summarize Donor Exome and Mutations (10a) and Summarize Single-Cell Stats (10b) iterates through the donor inputs to the pipeline and outputs the exome depth, sequencing coverage, and sequencing reads for all the donors to a single CSV file, which can be used to adjust for differences in sequencing depth and exome coverage among the donors.

-Finally, a dashboard was developed to allow data visualization.
-To display this dashboard, you will need to input an HTTP port.
-By default, this is 80 on most systems.